-The Bowden Folio is a collection of projects and ideas supported by the Virginia & Charles Bowden Professor of Librarianship, R. David Lankes, at the University of Texas at Austin’s iSchool.
+The Bowden Agenda is a collection of projects and ideas supported by the Virginia & Charles Bowden Professor of Librarianship, R. David Lankes, at the University of Texas at Austin’s iSchool.
 This site will provide links to projects, updates on the Bowden Professor, and a place to explore ideas around… read more

-The Salzburg Curriculum to prepare librarians and museum professionals for a participatory age has found a new home in the Bowden Folio.
+The Salzburg Curriculum to prepare librarians and museum professionals for a participatory age has found a new home in the Bowden Agenda.
 Many thanks to Michael Stephens and San Jose State University School of Information for previous hosting.
 You can find the curriculum itself, and some information on its history… read more

 David Lankes presented ideas on how ideas from community-centered librarianship must be applied to the community of libraries themselves in the form of peer-to-peer, people centered networks.
 Here is the text of the speech (errors and all): Come together: librarians across borders for better communities Here’s the Too long; Didn’t… read more